Jean Stanfield

-Jean Stanfield is an American politician who has served in the New Jersey Senate from the 8th Legislative District since 2022.
+Jean Stanfield is an American politician who served in the New Jersey Senate, representing the 8th Legislative District from 2022 to 2024.
 She previously served in the New Jersey General Assembly, representing the 8th Legislative District from 2020 to 2022.
-Stanfield previously served as Sheriff of Burlington County from 2002 to 2019.
+Stanfield served as Sheriff of Burlington County from 2002 to 2019.

 Burlington County Sheriff

 First elected Sheriff in 2001, Stanfield was re-elected five times as Sheriff.
 On February 22, 2019, she announced she would not run for a seventh term in 2019 and would resign as Sheriff on May 1 of that year.

 New Jersey Assembly

 After the 8th District's Senator Dawn Addiego switched her party from Republican to Democrat in early 2019, one of the district's sitting Assemblyman Joe Howarth reportedly attempted to do the same.
 The Burlington County Republican Party dropped support for Howarth, choosing to instead support former Burlington County Sheriff Stanfield to run with incumbent Ryan Peters.
-In the primary election Howarth heavily tied himself to President Donald Trump, however Stanfield and Peters beat Howarth.
+In the primary election Howarth heavily tied himself to President Donald Trump and lost to Stanfield and Peters.

 Stanfield, a resident of Westampton Township, and Peters faced off against Democrats Mark Natale and Gina LaPlaca in the general election.
 Peters and Stanfield won by a little over 1,100 votes.